-The 2019-20 Internal Audit Plan was considered and approved at the JARAP meeting held on 25 April 2019.
+The 2020-21 Internal Audit Plan will be considered and approved at the JARAP meeting to be held on 29 July 2020.
 It was prepared following discussion and consideration of regional and three force audit themes, the risk register and other factors.